 Why is polyurethane foam so great for leveling concrete in Utah?

-Instead of breaking up, removing and re-pouring the slab, let us fix it with our eco-friendly 2-part expanding polyurethane foam.
-Injected through dime-sized holes in the concrete slab our mixture combines inside of the void, spreading and expanding quickly to fill the cavity and lift the slab back to its original position.
-Within 10-15 seconds the foam doubles in size and usually cures within 15 minutes!
-As soon as it sets up it will support thousands of pounds of weight, so it can easily be walked on, driven on or parked on.
-Sheds fences and other structures that it was initially meant to support are no problem for our polyurethane foam.
+Instead of breaking up, removing, and re-pouring the slab, let us fix it with our eco-friendly 2-part expanding polyurethane foam.
+Injected through dime-sized holes in the concrete slab our mixture combines inside of the void, spreading and expanding quickly to fill the cavity and lift the slab back to its original position (this process is sometimes also referred to as poly jacking).
+Within 10-15 seconds, the foam doubles in size and usually cures within 15 minutes!
+As soon as it sets up it will support thousands of pounds of weight, so it can easily be walked on, driven on, or parked on.
+Sheds, fences, and other structures that it was initially meant to support are no problem for our polyurethane foam.

 It might also help to know that polyurethane isn’t affected by cold temperatures and it’s hydrophobic, so it repels water instead of being eroded by it.
 The only real weakness our foam has is UV light, so as long as it hides under your concrete, it’ll be fine!